isomerpages/enterprisesg-rice/_rice-stockpile-scheme/Standards for Rice.md

 ---
 **Stockpile Grade Rice**

-Under RSS, there are four types of rice classified as stockpile grade rice:
+Importers of these types of rice for local distribution must join the RSS as licensed stockpile participants:
 - White Rice*
 - Parboiled Rice
 - Ponni Rice
 - Basmati Rice

 *Refers to all rice that is white in colour and not broken

+**Non-Stockpile Grade Rice**

+Importers of other types of rice such as glutinuous rice, brown rice, red rice, cargo rice

 **Monthly Import Quantity (MIQ)**